 4. Sender name - Enter your name to make the email more personal.
 You can also enter the company name.

 5. Recipients - Enter the email address of the recipient, either manually or by using the variable that indicates where in the survey you've asked their email address.
-To find your variable, click the icon in the rich text editor in the body of the text.
+To find your variable, click on Variables in the rich text editor in the body of the text.
 Choose your variable from the drop-down menu and then cut and paste it into the recipients box.

 6. Body - This is the text of the email.
 You can choose which information you want to include and you can also include links.
-Make your email look more exciting by formatting your text (see this guide more info) and including editor variables.
+Make your email look more exciting by formatting your text (read about the rich text editor) and including editor variables.
 Add media to your message to liven it up!

 Tip: Add variables in the body of your email to personalize it according to respondents' answers.
 You can give them advice based on their answers, tell them what steps to take now or show them an overview of what they wrote.

 When should the email you've just written be sent out?
 Once you've filled in all the fields we've just discussed above, you'll find the section where you can schedule the email and create rules for sending the email.

 Rules allow you to create your very own logic behind the survey or quiz.
 You can create rules based on answers given to the questions or contacts' data.

 Schedule the email - specify the timing of the email template.
 How many hours after the questionnaire has been taken do you want respondents to receive the email?
 Maybe while it's still fresh in their mind or maybe when they're already starting to forget about it... it's all up to you!
 Use the arrows circled below to schedule.